dianarubaga/autonomous-car-rl/model_improvements.md

 ## Overview

 The current implementation of the DQN model for the race car problem leverages discrete state representations and a simple discrete action space.
+The implementation already includes several advanced features:

+- **Model Testing and Validation:** Includes perfect model testing and best mode operation
+- **Model Persistence:** Automatic saving and loading of models
+- **Visualization:** Continuous rendering in best mode and periodic rendering during training
+- **User Interface:** ESC key exit and comprehensive logging

-However, several aspects of the design may be improved to potentially enhance learning efficiency and control performance.
-In this report, we discuss possible enhancements in the following areas:
+However, several aspects of the design may be improved to potentially enhance learning efficiency and control performance:

 - **Input Representation:** Using continuous inputs versus the current discrete (Boxed) observations.
 - **State Representation:** Addressing redundant discretization.
 - **Action Space:** Transitioning from a discrete set of actions to a continuous action space or expanding the discrete actions.
 - **Car Dynamics:** Modifying how actions affect the car (e.g., adding a BRAKE action).
 - **Algorithmic Enhancements:** Incorporating target networks, Double DQN, or prioritized experience replay.
+- **Memory Management:** Implementing a fixed-size replay buffer with efficient sampling.

 Each of these improvements is discussed below, along with possible implementation strategies and their expected benefits.